AdenosHermes/FusionRNN/README.md

 # Fusion LSTM exercise
 This is just a toy example in which we perform fusion of multiple LSTMs at each time step of the unfolding of an LSTM.
 This example is about French-to-English translation.

-The dataset and the basic archetecture can be found in: <br>
+The dataset and the basic archetecture are adapted from: <br>
 http://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html

 See model.py for details of this implementation.
 The architecture of the network looks like: <br>